devx-cafe/git-phlow/docs/installation.md

 _First install Scoop if you don't have it and add our scoop-bucket_:

-Open powershell and get the latest release of scoop
+Open PowerShell and get the latest release of scoop
 ```
 iex (new-object net.webclient).downloadstring('https://get.scoop.sh')
 ```